Incrediball Hydrangea – Better Variety to Prevent Stem Flop

 What are Incrediball Hydrangeas?

 I had done a little bit of research on the type of hydrangeas I wanted – big white blooms.
 They are traditionally Annabelle but there is a new more recent, modified variety called Incrediball.
-They are virtually indistinguishable from Annabelle with the only difference being that Incrediball have strong stems that don’t flop from the weight of the bloom or after a rain storms.
+They are virtually indistinguishable from Annabelle with the only difference being that Incrediball have strong stems that don’t flop from the weight of the bloom or after a rain storm.
 Their blooms tend to be slightly larger too.

-I went to a couple of different nurseries in Lancaster, PA looking for Incrediball and bought all of the plants they had.
+I went to a couple of different nurseries in Lancaster, PA looking for Incrediball, and bought all of the plants they had.
 I ended up finding a few at Groff’s but not enough for the large space I needed to cover.
 I also wanted to plant them close to one another to create full and dense coverage.
 So I resorted to filling in the gaps with Annabelles.

 The two varieties were not distinguishable from one another until we had very heavy rain one day.
 They all flopped immediately from the weight of the water on the blooms.
 A day later, you could easily tell which ones were Incrediball and which were Annabelle.
 The former bounced back to tall straight stems.
 The latter unfortunately remained droopy and bent to the ground.
 The Incrediball is definitely the better Hydrangea variety compared to Annabelle.
 You can see the difference between the two below.

 You can use different types of supports to prop the blooms up and keep the stems straight and the shrubs looking full.
-I will probably look into these options going forward but in hindsight I really wish I had all Incrediball plants instead of Annabelles.
+I will probably look into these options going forward but in hindsight, I really wish I had all Incrediball plants instead of Annabelles.
 Their large white blooms are absolutely stunning!

 Where and how to plant Hydrangeas?

 You might guess this from their name but Hydrangeas of any variety love water.
-I am not an expert gardener and you could probably look up their ability to survive any our particular zone but I can tell you that they do well in the north.
+I am not an expert gardener and you could probably look up their ability to survive any particular zone but I can tell you that they do well in the north.

 But even if you’re in the mid-Atlantic or Northeast, make sure to plant them in a spot that doesn’t get prolonged or harsh sun exposure.
 Moisture retaining in the soil is also important.
 Years ago I planted hydrangeas in the back of this same house you see here.
 They didn’t make it because the back of the house faces west and gets many hours of harsh afternoon sun.
 The front of the house faces east and gets a few hours of sun in the morning (less harsh) and then shade for the rest of the day.